It can be so hard to determine at what point your little one is still awake BUT relaxed enough to be laid down for sleep.

 Up Next: The Low Cry Technique

-Next week's video will demonstrate my "Low Cry technique" for sleep training in real life!Watch me at work and see how baby responds so you have a mental picture of exactly what to do with your own baby.
+In this video I demonstrate my "Low Cry technique" for sleep training in real life!Watch me at work and see how baby responds so you have a mental picture of exactly what to do with your own baby.

 Hi, I’m Sarah.
 As a mother of two, I quickly learned that sleep is influenced by a variety of factors and there is not one RIGHT way to help baby sleep.
 Both of my daughters had unique temperaments and struggles, and I was humbled to learn that newborns are complicated and parenting in a world of information overload is stressful.
 Now, I partner with parents to create a tailored plan using an evidence-based and multidimensional approach to sleep.
 I take great care in co-creating a plan that takes into account all of the factors that makes each family unique, including parenting philosophies, infant temperament and readiness, age, weight gain, health and development and much more.
 To date, I have helped over 2,000 families.
 If you’re ready to get your family’s sleep back on track, contact me.